wxx6/REinCTF/2025/TPCTF.md

 | files: | issolved: |

 ## obufuscator

-> Protect JavaScript is hard, so let��s use obfuscator!
+> Protect JavaScript is hard, so let’s use obfuscator!

 | points: | solutions: |
 |-------|-------|
 | files: | issolved: |

 ## superbooru

 > Tired of tagging your images manually?
 Try Superbooru!!!
 >
 > Hint: 1. z3 is a powerful tool, perhaps with some extra help...
 2. Trace down the substitution chain of check_flag 3.
 Clock signal